 - Willingness to grant Morris Habitat the first option to buy back the house.

-All persons applying and using income for qualification purposes must be a U.S. citizen or legal permanent resident.
+All persons applying and using income for qualification purposes must be a US citizen or legal resident.
 After a household is selected, criminal background checks are conducted on all members who are age 16 and older.
 A previous conviction may disqualify an applicant from homeownership.
 In determining eligibility, Morris Habitat for Humanity will consider several factors.
 Documents outlining the policy will be provided upon request.

-Habitat houses are affordable for low- and moderate-income families because there is no profit included in the sale price and no interest charged on the mortgage.
+Habitat houses are affordable for low- and moderate-income families because there is no profit included in the sale price and they receive an affordable mortgage.
 Mortgage length is 30 years.
 The approximate price range of our homes will be between $100,000 and $175,000, depending on size and income level.

 There is also a deed restriction on the Habitat homes.
 This means that controls are placed on the homes so that they will remain affordable between 30 and 99 years.
 Homes can only be sold at an affordable price to an income-qualified buyer.

 Application forms are available online, in our office, at all active construction sites and at the mandatory Program Information Meetings which are offered at the beginning of each new project.
 An in-depth review of the applicants’ finances, need and willingness to partner will be conducted by the Homeowner Relations Team.
 The process will include income verification, a credit check, and personal visits and interviews by team members.